 About the Chemistry Degree

 Both graduate schools and industries like to see undergraduate experience in research.
-TROY’s chemistry faculty members are active in research and students can often participate.
+TROY’s chemistry faculty members are active in research in which students can often participate.
 Summer research opportunities are also available at national laboratories and graduate schools around the country.
-This is part of the nation’s research experience for undergraduates (REU) program.
+This is part of the nation’s Research Experience for Undergraduates (REU) program.

 Interested in Applying to TROY?